 When handling highly effective or even toxic products, safety is paramount.
 Containment is mandatory.
 But the specifications and systems are often complicated and error-prone.
 The JEL SmartCon ES containment connection system enables simple yet safe big bag emptying up to OEB 4.

 A special function of the JEL SmartCon ES system is the integrated pressure test, which detects even the smallest damage of the big bag outlet.
 Only when the pressure test is passed the operator can continue with the emptying process.
 Engelsmann’s solution uses an endless foil system in combination with clamping and cutting tools for the operator when changing containers.
 Since many work steps are automated by the control system and the system is easy to operate after a short briefing, the emptying and pack change can be completed in a relatively short time.
-This enables high feed and throughput rates when emptying big bags, even under containment conditions.
+This enables high feed rates when emptying big bags, even under containment conditions.

-The big bag emptying system is developed as a compact containment system, does not require more installation space (height and width) than conventional emptying stations and can therefore also be easily integrated into existing plants.
+The big bag emptying system is developed as a compact containment system, does not require more installation space (height and width) than conventional emptying stations and can also be easily integrated into existing plants.